Sun Xuelong

-Sun Xuelong (孙学龙; born 1 July 1999) is a Chinese footballer currently playing as a midfielder for Chongqing Liangjiang Athletic.
+Sun Xuelong (孙学龙; born 1 July 1999) is a Chinese footballer currently playing as a midfielder for Yunnan Yukun.

 Club career

 On 19 September 2020 he would make his debut for Shijiazhuang Ever Bright in a Chinese FA Cup game against Tianjin TEDA F.C. in a 2-0 defeat.
 On 30 July 2021, Sun transferred to another top tier club in Chongqing Liangjiang Athletic.
 He made his debut in a league game against his former club on 30 July 2021 in a 1-1 draw where he came on as a substitute for Dong Honglin.
+Unfortunately the club was dissolved on 24 May 2022 due to financial difficulties.

+On 2 June 2022, Sun would join fellow top tier club Tianjin Jinmen Tiger for the start of the 2022 Chinese Super League season.
+He would make his debut in a league game on 9 June 2022 against Shenzhen F.C. in a 2-1 defeat.